Tiger Leaping Gorge Trek: A Detailed 2026 Hiking Guide

 I stayed in two different guesthouses in Lijiang, and neither of them had heard of this shuttle.

-In the end, I simply walked to Lijiang Bus Station (here) – it was a 15-minute walk from Zhongyi Market at the southern entrance of Lijiang Ancient Town.
+In the end, I simply walked to Lijiang Bus Station (here, called 丽江汽车客运站 on some map apps) – it was a 15-minute walk from Zhongyi Market at the southern entrance of Lijiang Ancient Town.

 At the ticket counter, I asked for a ticket to Tiger Leaping Gorge trailhead (虎跳峡登山口) for two days later.
 I also stated that I wanted my luggage to be dropped off at Middle Gorge (虎跳峡中峡).

-They simply charged me for a single ticket to Middle Gorge and told me that I would need to inform the driver that I would get off at the trailhead and my luggage should be dropped off at Middle Gorge.
+They simply charged me for a single ticket to Middle Gorge (the end of the trek) and told me that I would need to inform the driver that I would get off at the trailhead and my luggage should be dropped off at Middle Gorge.

 View looking straight down the Middle Gorge section of Tiger Leaping Gorge